 Reviving Fiberglass: Cocoon

-RF-cocoon is based on a material research project Reviving Fibreglass.
+Reviving Fiberglass: Cocoon is a material research project which resues fibreglass destined for landfill.
 We witness today a colossal scale of fibreglass resin waste across our land and sea.
-Nature is unable to digest synthetic resin and her rejection of this material is clear.
-Yet we have not found a better way to manage such waste, or to recycle effectively.
+Nature is unable to digest synthetic resin, yet we have not found a better way to manage such waste or how to recycle it effectively.

 In Luxembourg, stacks of fibreglass resin cylinders are waiting to be refurbished.
 With this quantity, many here find themselves decommissioned.

-RF-cocoon works with a local company’s fibreglass resin waste and adopt them, crafting and treating these materials individually ourselves.
-The project wants to offer these robust materials a second life while reducing waste going into landfills and air pollution from incineration.
-An atelier of other's craft and research present a durable product for a different field.
+Reviving Fiberglass: Cocoon works with a local company’s fibreglass resin waste, crafting and treating these materials individually.
+The project wants to offer these robust materials a second life while reducing waste which goes into landfills and the air pollution generated from incineration.

-Entirely designed, tested, crafted and built in Luxembourg, this material research studies the transience and mobility of synthetic waste hauling in our industry and its ubiquitous presence in the urban context.
+Entirely designed, tested, crafted and built in Luxembourg, this material research project explores the transience and mobility of synthetic waste and its ubiquitous presence in the urban context.

 Credits